andland/libFMexe/README.md

 #### Debugging

 You can verify that the path contains the libFM directory by running `Sys.getenv('PATH')`.
-For some reason, the executable is named `libfm` on Windows and `libFM` on Mac and Linux.
-Verify that the program works by running `system("libfm -help")` on Windows or `system("libFM -help")` on Mac and Linux.
+Verify that the program works by running `system("libFM -help")`.

 ### Installing libFMexe R package